EventFahrplan/EventFahrplan/README.md

 * The feedback system of [Frab][frab-website] and [Pretalx][pretalx-website]
 * [c3nav][c3nav-github] - An indoor navigation project
-* [Engelsystem][engelsystem-website] - Online tool for coordinating helpers and shifts on large events
+* [Engelsystem][engelsystem-website] - Online tool for coordinating helpers and shifts at large events
 * [Chaosflix][chaosflix-github] - Android app for media.ccc.de, share Fahrplan favorites with Chaosflix to import them as bookmarks

 ## Android versions

-The application is designed to work both on smartphones and on tablets.
+The application is designed to work on both smartphones and on tablets.
 Android 5.0 (Lollipop) and newer versions are supported.